xueyan-site/sdin/README.md

 # xueyan-typescript-cli

-## Introduction

-xueyan-typescript-cli is a react cli application.
+xueyan-typescript-cli is a typescript CLI application.

 The project created by xueyan <yang@xueyan.site>.